-The reason is, that whatever is to touch another must be in separation from, and next to, that which it is to touch, and no third thing can be between them.
+They are.
+And if to the two a third be added in due order, the number separation from, and next to, that which it is to touch, and no third thing can be between them.

-Two things, then, at the least are necessary to make contact possible?
+Two things, then, at the least are necessary to make contact

+possible?